jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

   8. User _vagrant_ with password _vagrant_.
 Hostname _vagrant_.
 Require password to log in.
   9. Once the installation is complete, reboot
   10. Install updates, reboot
-  11. Install guest additions (used 6.0.14), eject the additions media and reboot
+  11. Install guest additions, eject the additions media and reboot

 * _Guest_: Run some scripts to make the image Vagrant-friendly
   1. Run [prepare-base-box-root.bash](prepare-base-box-root.bash) as root (requires password for sudo)